 Obviously, such a task is not without challenges, starting with the time an improvement in dialogue requires.
 However, whereas research scientists remain committed to carry out research that will serve in real-life situations, dual narratives to allow both research scientists and practitioners to inform one another is of the utmost importance.
 Research scientists should therefore engage in a dialogue with the TSA as well as other security and law organizations and invite them to jointly work on improving their current methods and on developing and implementing procedures and practices that will stand up to critical examination.

-Received: 11 Jan 2018;
+Received: 11 January 2018; Accepted: 13 February 2018;

-Copyright: © 2018 Denault and Jupe.
+Copyright © 2018 Denault and Jupe.
 This is an open-access article distributed under the terms of the Creative Commons Attribution License (CC BY).
 The use, distribution or reproduction in other forums is permitted, provided the original author(s) and the copyright owner are credited and that the original publication in this journal is cited, in accordance with accepted academic practice.
 No use, distribution or reproduction is permitted which does not comply with these terms.